FedynaCarlos/FedynaCarlos/README.md

 - 📫 How to reach me :  +54-9-11-32712055 o jfedyna@outlook.com

 😎
-<! --- la  vida esta programada.
+<! --- Conozco sobre la plataforma Zeroheight.
+Interesados contactarme!
 FedynaCarlos/FedynaCarlos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->